 The answer to this question is almost always, "No." However, CrashPlan does a full file verification scan periodically that can look like your backup is starting over.
 Read more about what the scan does, how it looks, and how to tell if it's happening in our troubleshooting guide.

-In Windows, CrashPlan relies on the system user's read/write permissions to access your files.
+Unless the CrashPlan app is installed per user (version 4.3 and later only), CrashPlan relies on the system user's read/write permissions to access your files.
 However, there are some files or directories the system user may not have permissions to access.
 If you need to back up these files or folders, follow our tutorial to add the system user to the permissions list.

 This introduction is just the start of our CrashPlan User Guide.
 We have tutorials, reference guides, and topics devoted to: